The Hilltopper Classic

 - If the tournament doesn't explicitly disallow plans and both teams agree before the round to allow plans, feel free to run a plan-based debate if the topic calls for it.
 I find it more educational.

-- In the case of an evidence question being called, I default to tournament rules; barring specific guidelines from the tournament, my policy is to begin prep as soon as the opposing team provides the exact location of the reference.
+- In the case of an evidence question being called, I default to tournament rules; barring specific guidelines from the tournament (if tournaments require prep to be run), my policy is to begin prep as soon as the opposing team provides the exact location of the reference.
 All citations should include dates.
 Paraphrasing is a realistic way to get more evidence on the flow, but you shouldn't be using evidence as your argument -- they are there to supplement and support your arguments.
+Otherwise I default to not running prep for evidence exchange.

 - If it's not in the final focus, it's not a voter.